Where to Swim in Vermont, Kayak or Fish: 9 Lakes, Ponds and Waterfalls

-Now that summer is in full swing, it’s a good time to map out places to go kayaking, canoeing, swimming, and even fishing.
+Now that summer is in full swing, it’s a good time to map out places to go kayaking, canoeing, and swimming in Vermont.
 Here are nine lakes, swimming holes, and ponds worth visiting this summer in Vermont.
 (By no means is this a complete list, but these spots come highly recommended.)

 Blueberry Lake in Warren is shallow enough for kids and big enough to kayak and canoe.
 The man-made lake is surrounded by the Green Mountain National Forest with a gorgeous view of the Northfield Mountains.